noamross/gams-in-r-course/chapters/chapter3.md

 - Look at the output of `coef(mod2d)`.
 How many coefficients are associated with the `s(x, y)` smooth?

 </codeblock>

+Multiple Choice: How many basis functions are used in the two-dimensional smooth?

 <choice>
 <opt text="10">